ufownl/lua-resty-mcp/README.md

 ### client:resource\_complete

-`syntax: res, err = client:resource_complete(uri, arg_name, arg_value)`
+`syntax: res, err, rpc_err = client:resource_complete(uri, arg_name, arg_value)`

 Request to complete an argument of a resource template.

 A successful call returns a dict-like Lua table that contains the result of the argument completion.
-Otherwise, it returns `nil` and a string describing the error.
+Otherwise, it returns `nil` and a string describing the error, along with an additional RPC error object if the error originated from the peer responding to the RPC request.

 The 1st argument `uri` should be the URI pattern of the resource template, and the structure of the result is the same as in [client:prompt\_complete](#clientprompt_complete).

 ### client:set\_log\_level

-`syntax: res, err = client:set_log_level(level[, timeout])`
+`syntax: res, err, rpc_err = client:set_log_level(level[, timeout])`

 Configure the minimum log level.

 A successful call returns a conditional true value.
-Otherwise, it returns `nil` and a string describing the error.
+Otherwise, it returns `nil` and a string describing the error, along with an additional RPC error object if the error originated from the peer responding to the RPC request.

 Available log levels: `"debug"`, `"info"`, `"notice"`, `"warning"`, `"error"`, `"critical"`, `"alert"`, `"emergency"`.

 ### client:ping

-`syntax: ok, err = client:ping([timeout])`
+`syntax: ok, err, rpc_err = client:ping([timeout])`

 Send a `ping` request to the server.

 A successful call returns a conditional true value.
-Otherwise, it returns `nil` and a string describing the error.
+Otherwise, it returns `nil` and a string describing the error, along with an additional RPC error object if the error originated from the peer responding to the RPC request.

 ## Known Issues